-Grayson College requires that you have a High School Diploma or equivalent.
-The Associate of Applied Science Degree requires that you have met TSI requirements.
+Grayson College admission requires a High School Diploma or equivalent.
+The Associate of Applied Science Degree requires that TSI requirements are met.

-To earn a certificate in this program, all students must successfully complete a comprehensive practical and written exit exam prior to graduation.
+To earn a certificate in this program, all students must successfully complete a capstone course prior to graduation.
 Graduation with a Hospitality Certificate or Associates of Applied Science Degree also requires successful completion of HAMG 2167.